ozzaney/ozzaney.github.io/_pages/about.md

 ## Research Interests

-I pursue research in Multimodal learning, with a particular focus on **Social-Aware & Human-centered AI**, including **responsible AI** and **pluristic alignment**.
+I pursue research in Multimodal learning, with a particular focus on **Social-Aware & Human-centered AI**, including **responsible AI** and **pluralistic alignment**.
 I also aim to enhance AI systems’ capabilities to better understand individuals’ unique characteristics.
 Ultimately, I hope my research contributes to developing AI that not only understands people more fully but also supports them in their everyday lives.

 ## Publications